abhi2808/Terraform_Associate/04_outside-core-workflow/readme.md

 now we use, terraform apply -replace="aws_instance.web_server"

-what is you have pre existing resources? create a resouce of that type and import it to it: terraform import aws_instance.my-imported-instance i-0c7255e7a9959fa54, terrafrom import (resource) (resource id-resource specific)
+what if you have pre existing resources? create a resouce of that type and import it to it: terraform import aws_instance.my-imported-instance i-0c7255e7a9959fa54, terrafrom import (resource) (resource id-resource specific)

 ![alt text](image.png)